Consumer Medicine Information

 Talk to your doctor or pharmacist if you have any concerns about taking this medicine.

 Keep this leaflet with your medicine.
 You may need to read it again.

 What CLONAC is used for

-CLONAC relieves pain and reduces inflammation (swelling and redness) that may occur in the following:
+CLONAC belongs to a family of medicines called non-steroidal anti- inflammatory drugs (NSAIDs), which are used to treat pain and reduce inflammation (swelling and redness) that may occur in the following:

 - different types of arthritis including rheumatoid arthritis and osteoarthritis